Josephus: Biography

 Josephus's life story remains ambiguous.
 He was described by Harris in 1985 as a law-observant Jew who believed in the compatibility of Judaism and Graeco-Roman thought, commonly referred to as Hellenistic Judaism.
-Before the 19th century, the scholar Nitsa Ben-Ari notes that his work was banned as those of a traitor, whose work was not to be studied or translated into Hebrew.
-His critics were never satisfied as to why he failed to commit suicide in Galilee, and after his capture, accepted the patronage of Romans.
+Josippon, the Hebrew version of Josephus, contains changes.
+His critics were never satisfied as to why his suicide attempt did not kill him in Galilee, and after his capture, accepted the patronage of Romans.

 Scholarship and impact on history

-The works of Josephus provide crucial information about the First Jewish-Roman War and also represent important literary source material for understanding the context of the Dead Sea Scrolls and late Temple Judaism.
+The works of Josephus provide information about the First Jewish–Roman War and also represent literary source material for understanding the context of the Dead Sea Scrolls and late Temple Judaism.

-Josephan scholarship in the 19th and early 20th centuries took an interest in Josephus's relationship to the sect of the Pharisees.
-It consistently portrayed him as a member of the sect and as a traitor to the Jewish nation—a view which became known as the classical concept of Josephus.
-In the mid-20th century a new generation of scholars challenged this view and formulated the modern concept of Josephus.
-They consider him a Pharisee but restore his reputation in part as patriot and a historian of some standing.
+Josephan scholarship had traditionally identified him as a Pharisee.
+Some authors portrayed him as a member of the sect and as a traitor to the Jewish nation—a view which became known as the classical concept of Josephus.
+In the mid-20th century, scholars challenged this view and formulated the modern concept of Josephus.
+They consider him a Pharisee but describe him in part as patriot and a historian of some standing.
 In his 1991 book, Steve Mason argued that Josephus was not a Pharisee but an orthodox Aristocrat-Priest who became associated with the philosophical school of the Pharisees as a matter of deference, and not by willing association.